 We are an Over 55 active community located in coastal Sebastian FL.
 We thrive on harmony, happiness, and hospitality both with our neighbors and residents as well as Sun Community Management.

 At the top of the page, you will see a number of tabs allowing you to select different areas of interest.
-All of these tabs are opened to all homeowners except for the "Homeowners Information Tab" and the Sun Management Page.
-These are password protected areas meant to be viewed by our homeowners only.
+All of these tabs are opened to all homeowners except for the "Homeowners Information Tab" .
+This is a password protected area meant to be viewed by our homeowners only.
 For access to this area please contact Steve Giovinelli (772-581-9505).
-Please do not share this password with anyone other than a homerowner.
+Please do not share this password with anyone other than a homeowner.

 FOR THE LATEST POSTINGS SEE BELOW

 Phone Numbers of Importence

 If there is a WATER BREAK in the community from the street to your water meter after hours (5 PM) or when the management office is closed please call the Indian River County Utilities EMERGENCY NUMBER 772-231-7176.

 If there is a community emergency that cannot wait until Monday morning please call the hotline @ 877-786-6048.
 This number is for emergencies only regarding the community.

 Of Course for an EMERGENCY Dial 911